okocraft/ImageOnMap/README.md

 ImageOnMap
 ==========

-Repo for ImageOnMap, a bukkit plugin.
+Repo for ImageOnMap, a paper plugin.

+This is okocraft hard forked repository.
+- Migration feature from older than version v3 is removed.
+- Only supports Paper servers.

+These are all for normal admin.

 ## Features